SettRaziel/wrf_statistics/README.md

 Written with Ruby 2.4.0

 ## Tested
-* Linux: running on Archlinux with Ruby > 2.4.0
+* Linux: running on ArchLinux with Ruby > 2.4.0
 * Windows: not tested
 * MAC: not tested